New method for coherent imaging using incompatible sources: Referenced solver

 This algorithm runs entirely on GPU.
-The code was running on a machine with RTX 3060Ti.
-Little memory was used.
-It only took a few seconds to get Fig. \ref{fig:mono}(b), which is super computation friendly.
+It only took a few hours to get Fig. \ref{fig:mono}(b), which is super computation friendly.

-Another simulation is used to test the ability of this algorithm on ultra-broadband discrete spectra.
+Another simulation is used to test the ability of this algorithm on discrete spectra.
 We simulated diffraction of 3,5,7,9,11 harmonics of data from MNIST database extended as a $128\times128$ image as shown in Fig \ref{fig:mnist}(a) and (b).
 Where the oversampling of 11 harmonics is 2.
 The relative intensity is 0.2,0.4,0.4,0.3,0.2.
-Solved monochromatic pattern is shown in Fig \ref{fig:mnist}(c).
 The reconstructed image with 1000 RAAR iterations and shrinking wrap each 20 iteration is shown in Fig \ref{fig:mnist}(d).

-A ultra-broadband continuous spectrum illumination is also simulated and tested.
+A continuous spectrum illumination is also simulated and tested.
 The normalized spectrum is shown in Fig \ref{fig:mnistc} (a) with $\lambda_c=2.5$ and $\Delta\lambda/\lambda_c=80\%$.
-384 points are taken for simulation and monochromatization.
+384 points are taken for simulation.
 The oversampling of $\lambda=1$ is 2.
 The same recipes as Fig. \ref{fig:mnist}(b-d) is shown in Fig \ref{fig:mnistc}(b-d).
 More lambda component slows down the convergance.
-500 iterations was used for this monochromatization, which took 84 seconds.
+500 iterations was used.